slatedocs/slate/source/includes/_javascript_client.md

 ## Style your autocomplete

-Generated HTML markup for suggestions is displayed bellow.
-You may style the suggestions in any way you'd like.
+You may style autocomplete suggestions in any way you'd like.

+### Autocomplete suggestion HTML

+Suggestions are returned with HTML markup as below:

 <code>
 &lt;div class="autocomplete-suggestions"><br/>